-The Council takes part in two pooled budget schemes with West Midlands Integrated Care Board (ICB).
+The Council takes part in two pooled budget schemes with the Black Country Integrated Care Board (ICB).
 The first scheme relates to the integrated service for child placements with external agencies for children with social care, education, and health needs.
 The Council incurs the expenditure and receives a contribution from ICB towards the costs.
 The second scheme relates to the commissioning of health and social care services under the Better Care Fund (BCF).
 Again, the Council incurs the expenditure and receives funding through a contribution from ICB and local government grants.
-All income and expenditure are recorded in the Comprehensive Income and Expenditure Statement.
+The Council's share of income and expenditure is recorded in the Comprehensive Income and Expenditure Statement.